writetome51/open-array/README.md

 get.adjacentToValue(info: IAdjacentToValueInfo): any[]
     /**************
     Returns adjacent items including, or near, a particular value.
-    Only applies to the first instance of value found in array.
+    Only applies to the first instance of value found in this.data.
     The parameter 'info' is an object that looks like this:
     {
         value: any except object (the value to search for in the array),